 "She certainly did not need that kind of pressure," said Marquez, a teacher now home-schooling her daughter.

 But Black is seeing the positive from all the attention.

 In addition to "Friday" being featured on an episode of Fox's hit Glee, she has since gone on to release another video for her latest single, "My Moment."

 She also appeared in Katy Perry's video for "Last Friday Night (T.G.I.F.)" and won the Teen Choice Award for Choice Web Star at Sunday's show.

 And "Friday" has earned her a lot of money.
-While she claims she doesn't know how much she has made off the song, she admits that it's enough to cover her college tuition.
+While she claims she doesn't know how much she has made off the song, she admits that it will be enough to cover her college tuition.